gargmegham/ResearchGPT/README.md

 ## ResearchGPT

-An AI assistant to help you with with your research on various topics with abstract feed which is fetched from PubMed API
+An AI assistant to help you with with your research

 ---